 Create your very own version of the winter Olympics at Norway’s national winter sports arena Holmenkollen.

 Try a fun, action-packed incentive that will involve the whole team.
 The group is divided into smaller teams that will compete against each other in activities like ski jumping (performed in the small ski jump), tobogganing, cross-country skiing, biathlon and blindfolded slalom without skis.
 You can follow each team through large screens and the speaker boxes.

 This incentive is suitable for large groups and takes the whole day.
 After the competitions, there will be a medal prize ceremony followed by dinner.

-The Holmenkollen National Arena in Olso is one of the most visited tourist sights in Norway.
+Holmenkollen is one of the most visited tourist sights in Norway.
 Its first large sporting event was the 1952 Winter Olympics, but it has been in use for more than 100 years.
 Today, the main attraction of the arena is no doubt the impressive ski jump.
-The world’s oldest ski museum, showing more than 4,000 years of skiing history, is another popular attraction.
+Another popular attractions is the world’s oldest ski museum.